brucemack/microlink/docs/el_supplement.md

         thebridge V1.06

-The usual mechanics of padding out the last token and then padding the entire packet is also observed.
+The usual mechanics of padding out the last item and then padding the entire packet is also observed.

 ### RTCP BYE Packet Format